 Conditions that can lead to swimmer's ear include:

-- Ear pain: pain that often gets worse when the outer ear is tugged or pressed on; pain can become intense and spread across side of face of the affected ear.
+- Ear pain: pain that often gets worse when the outer ear is tugged or pressed on; pain can become intense and spread across the side of the face of the affected ear